 Backflow prevention surveys--get the full scoop about what is going on and why here.

-Chromium is an abundant element in the Earth’s crust.
-Chromium is found naturally in rocks, plants, soil and volcanic dust, humans and animals.
-One form, hexavalent chromium, is widely found in waters, including source waters for drinking water, typically at very low concentration levels.
+Chromium is an abundant element in the Earth’s crust, found naturally in rocks, plants, soil and volcanic dust, humans and animals.
+One form, hexavalent chromium, is widely found in waters, including source waters for drinking water, typically at VERY low concentration levels.

-Algae---Long-term Actions: The SFPUC is developing an early warning monitoring program to better identify any future algae bloom events, working on a plan and contractual vehicle to mechanically harvest plant-like algae by late 2013, and exploring other improvements.
+ALGAE---Long-term Actions: The SFPUC is developing an early warning monitoring program to better identify any future algae bloom events and exploring other improvements.

 SFPUC Hetch-Hetchy System Operations